 Recently I have been seeing a lot of discussion on knock off metal detectors and pin pointers.
 Many people seem to be drawn to the cheap prices.
 After all they look the same, they must be similar to the same quality right?
 Highly unlikely although some who have purchased these knock offs claim they are as same as the original or as good.
 We will look into that a little later into the article.

-Two types of knockoffs
+Two Types of Knockoffs

 There are the products that are almost exact replicas (at least from the outward appearance) right down to the logos and the box.
 Often times it would take an expert to tell the difference.
-I remember years back when Minelabs GPX’s and the E-track was being copied.
-If I remember correctly the only real way to tell was one of the logos on the box did not match up to the exact location on the real detector.
+I remember years back when Minelabs GPX’s and the E-trac was being copied.
+If I remember correctly the only real way to tell was one of the logos on the box did not match up to the exact location on the real metal detector.
 Then there are other that look just like the original product but with a different name.

 Please understand this is not how I feel about it rather some of the reasons I have seen over the past few months.